-You can find additional explanation on how to use KNIME WebPortal and how to build specific workflows in the Creating workflows for KNIME WebPortal section of the KNIME WebPortal User Guide.
+You can find additional explanation on how to use KNIME WebPortal and how to build specific workflows in the Data Apps for KNIME WebPortal section of the KNIME WebPortal User Guide.
+Furthermore, to learn more on how to deploy interactive, composite views built on KNIME Analytics Platform as data apps with KNIME Server refer to the blogpost on KNIME Data Apps Design.